Bohol is an island province of the Philippines.

 Location –> Central Visayas Region (See map below)

 Neigboring Provinces –> Cebu, Siquijor, Negros Oriental

 Area –> 4,820.95 km2 (1,861.38 sq mi)

 Topography –> Hilly with narrow coastal plains

-Major Products –> Rice, corn, coconut, handicrafts, processed food
+Major Products –> Rice, fish, corn, coconut, handicrafts, processed food

 People/Language –> Bisaya

 City –> Tagbilaran (included in the first legislative district)

 First District –> Alburquerque, Antequera, Baclayon, Balilihan, Calape, Catigbian, Corella, Cortes, Dauis, Loon, Maribojoc, Panglao, Sikatuna, and Tubigon